InfiniTimeOrg/InfiniTime/doc/gettingStarted/ota-gadgetbridge.md

 # Updating with Gadgetbridge

-## Preparation

-All releases of InfiniTime are available on the [release page of the GitHub repo](https://github.com/InfiniTimeOrg/InfiniTime/releases).

-Release files are available under the *Assets* button.

-You need to download the DFU of the firmware version that you'd like to install, for example `pinetime-mcuboot-app-dfu-1.6.0.zip`

-## Gadgetbridge

-Now that Gadgetbridge is connected to your PineTime, use a file browser application (I'm using Seafile to browse my NAS) and browse to the DFU file (image-xxx.zip) you downloaded previously.
+Now that Gadgetbridge is connected to your PineTime, use a file browser application and find the DFU file (`pinetime-mcuboot-app-dfu-x.x.x.zip`) you downloaded previously.
 Tap on it and open it using the Gadgetbridge application/firmware installer:

 ![Gadgetbridge 3](gadgetbridge3.jpg)